RamyaJavvadi/Atliq-s-Hospitality-Analysis-Dashboard/README.md

 1. For more than 50% of bookings for all the properties, Ratings are not given by customers which might affect the revenue since online bookings are mostly done after checking ratings.

-2.Almost 75% of bookings are done through other booking platforms, must develop strategies to drive revenue/bookings through atliq's direct channels to reduce commission costs and increase revenue.
+2. Almost 75% of bookings are done through other booking platforms, must develop strategies to drive revenue/bookings through atliq's direct channels to reduce commission costs and increase revenue.

 3.Occupancy% is more on weekends than on weekdays, might need to offer more discounts on weekdays inorder increase bookings.